Mining and Token Rewards

 When Block Times Slow Down, Everyone Earns Less

-The most important take away here is that, when block times slow and HNT production is reduced, everyone participating in the Network - Witnesses, Challengers, Security Token Holders, etc. - is impacted equally (with the exception of Consensus Group members; more on this below).
+The most important takeaway here is that, when block times slow and HNT production is reduced, everyone participating in the Network - Witnesses, Challengers, Security Token Holders, etc. - is impacted equally (except for Consensus Group members; more on this below).
 So, although it's annoying that the effective rate of HNT may have dropped over a given period of time, know that you're not the only one earning less.
 And this is by design.

 Consensus Groups and Slow Block Times

 The only group that doesn't see its HNT reduced per epoch when blocks are slow is the Consensus Group.
-Currently there are 40 members of each Consensus Group, sharing 6% of the HNT produced per epoch.
+Currently, there are 43 members of each Consensus Group, sharing 6% of the HNT produced per epoch.

 distributing a fixed amount of HNT per